DITA

 Also, be sure to align your technical manual content strategy with business goals and user needs.
 This is crucial as it ensures the creation of relevant and effective documentation that supports product adoption and technical support requirements.

-2. Select and Optimize DITA Tools and Workflows
+2. Choose and Refine Your DITA Tools and Workflow

 To ensure efficient content creation and management, begin by carefully evaluating DITA-compliant authoring tools and CMS integrations.
 Consider your organization's specific needs, including team size, technical expertise, and integration requirements with existing systems.